ionic-team/ng-cordova/docs/index.md

     });
   };

-  // Many more features, see the docs below
+  // Many more features will be added shortly
 });
 ```